AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/04-financial-statement.md

  ![Image of Auditor's Report Page 2]({% asset_path DTO_Audit_Opinion1 %})

-### Digital Transformation Office
-### Statement by the Chief Executive Officer and Chief Financial Officer
+## Statement by the Chief Executive Officer and Chief Financial Officer

 In our opinion, the attached financial statements for the year ended 30 June 2016 comply with subsection 42(2) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act), and are based on properly maintained financial records as per subsection 41(2) of the PGPA Act.